msliligarcia/agile-final-project/README.md

-# lab-agile-planning
+# agile-final-project
-This repository contains the lab for agile planning >> Introduction to Agile Development and Scrum | IBM x Coursera
+This repository contains the lab for final project >> Introduction to Agile Development and Scrum | IBM x Coursera